amariasm/Getting-and-Cleaning-Data/README.md

       The average and standard deviation variables along with others are in features.txt.
       In index_features are extracted only the mean and standard deviation variables.
-      In X are selected only variables related to the mean and standard deviation are assigned labels to each variable.
+      In X are selected only variables related to the mean and standard deviation and had been assigned labels to each variable.

   3.3 .Uses activity descriptive names to name the activities in the data set Assign Y for each observation activity